TheCyberLocal/Blind75-Docs/blind75-collection/trees/same-tree/problem.md

 	if p is null and q is null:
 		return true

-	if p is null or q is null:
+	if p is null or q is null or p.val != q.val: return false
-		return false

-	if p.val != q.val:
-		return false

 	return isSameTree(p.left, q.left) and isSameTree(p.right, q.right)